 Standard interior standpipes (order 5134) shall be provided in all buildings of more than two stories and more than 3,000 square feet undivided floor area, where inflammable material or any other hazardous condition is present, unless an approved automatic sprinkler system is provided.
-The hose shall be long enough to reach to all parts of the building, but no longer than 100 feet.
+The hose shall be long enough to reach to all parts of the building, but

 Note.
-The term "inflammable" is applied to objects which are not only combustible (i. e., can be burned) but which will burn readily and rapidly.
+The term "inflammable" is applied to objects which are not only combustible (i. e., can be burned) but which will burn readily and

-Wherever water supply of sufficient pressure is not available, two standard me extinguishers (order 5135) shall be provided on each floor in place of each required interior standpipe.
+Wherever water supply of sufficient pressure is not available, two standard fire extinguishers (order 5135) shall be provided on each floor in place of each required interior standpipe.

 Order 5412.
 Automatic Sprinklers.
-A complete automatic sprinkler system (order 5136) shall be provided in every building of this classification (except office buildings not used for mercantile ourposes) where more than 50 persons are employed or ac ommodated above the third story except as provided below.
+A complete automatic sprinkler system (order 5136) shall be provided in every building of this classification (except office buildings not used for mercantile purposes) where more than 50 persons are employed or accommodated above the third story except as pro-